 the customer (or parent or guardian) returns the completed form to the VR staff member.

-The VR staff member reviews the received forms for completeness and accuracy of data, to the extent possible.
-If the form is incomplete or inaccurate, the VR staff member returns it to the prospective vendor or customer (or parent or guardian), requesting that the form be corrected and resubmitted.The VR staff member emails the completed form to VR RHW Provider Services and includes the RHW specification-level codes and descriptions to which the vendor or customer should be linked.VR RHW Provider Services staff checks WRAPS, Texas Comptroller of Public Accounts (for taxpayer identification numbers (TINS)), and RHW according to the information entered into Forms1020 and 1021.
+The Unit Purchasing Specialist (UPS) or VR staff member reviews the forms for completeness and accuracy of data to the extent possible.
+If the form is incomplete or inaccurate, the UPS or VR staff member returns it to the prospective vendor or customer (or parent or guardian) and requests that the form be corrected and resubmitted.

+As applicable for purchased goods and services, the UPS works with the requesting staff member to verify that the provider has the necessary qualifications, credentials, and/or licenses before requesting the vendor be set up and linked.
+Refer to the applicable policy for the good or service for qualification requirements, such as C-400: Training Services for licensure and accreditation requirements for schools or C-700: Medical Services and Equipment for credential requirements for therapeutic providers.

+The UPS or VR staff member emails the appropriately completed form to VR RHW Provider Services and includes the RHW specification-level codes and descriptions to which the vendor or customer should be linked.

+VR RHW Provider Services or other state office program specialists will ensure that the provider has the required qualifications, credentials, and/or licenses for the service and RHW specification-level code requested.
+If additional information is needed, VR RHW Provider Services will work with the UPS or VR staff member to obtain the required information.

+VR RHW Provider Services staff checks WRAPS, Texas Comptroller of Public Accounts (for taxpayer identification numbers (TINS)), and RHW according to the information from the VR1020 and VR1021.

-If the information is not listed in any of the three databases or shows discrepancies in WRAPS, TINS, or RHW, an email will be sent to VndrSetupMaint_W9, copying the requesting VR staff, and asking for processing of the attached Form 1020 or 1021.
-TWC Vendor Setup then processes Form 1020 or 1021, entering information into the databases required to establish the vendor and set up direct deposit, as appropriate.
+If the information is not listed in any of the three databases or shows discrepancies in WRAPS, TINS, or RHW, an email copying the requesting UPS or VR staff member is sent to VndrSetupMaint_W9requesting the processing of the attached VR1020 or VR1021.
+TWC Vendor Setup then processes the VR1020 or VR1021 by entering required information into the databases to establish the vendor and set up direct deposit, as appropriate.

 Upon completion of the requested setup:

-Vendor Setup Management emails notification to VR RHW Provider Services, informing them that the vendor setup is complete; and
+Vendor Setup Management emails VR RHW Provider Services to inform them that the vendor setup is complete; and

 the vendor information is downloaded overnight into RHW from WRAPS.

-The RHW Provider Services unit verifies all information entered into the databases from the Form 1020 or 1021, creates the physical location, and establishes the requested goods and services link in RHW.
+The VR RHW Provider Services unit verifies all information entered from the VR1020 or VR1021, creates the physical location, and establishes the requested goods and services link in RHW.

-RHW Provider Services emails to the VR staff requester the newly established full VID number with notification that the requested vendor set-up is complete.
+VR RHW Provider Services emails to the UPS or VR staff requester the newly established full VID number with notification that the requested vendor setup is complete.

-Forms 1020 and 1021 include additional instructions for completing and submitting the forms to establish the vendors in RHW.
+VR1020 and VR1021 include additional instructions for completing and submitting the forms to establish the vendors in RHW.

-Note: State law prohibits the Comptroller of Public Accounts from paying funds directly to anyone who owes the state because of certain taxes, student loans or child support.
+Note: State law prohibits the Texas Comptroller of Public Accounts from paying funds directly to anyone who owes the state because of certain taxes, student loans, or child support.

 Refer to D-206-2: Payee Restrictions for additional policies and procedures regarding restrictions related to the provider's association with the VR customer and how this may impact the purchase of goods and services.

 Note: VR staff sends all vendor-related forms and inquires to the VR RHW Provider Services mailbox.
-Provider Services acts as a clearinghouse for RHW vendor-related information and requests and will route all forms or inquiries to the appropriate office.
+VR RHW Provider Services acts as a clearinghouse for RHW vendor-related information and requests and will route all forms or inquiries to the appropriate office.

 …